aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/binding-a-worksheet-with-database-using-worksheets-designer-in-vs-net-2005/_index.md

 ##### **Step 7: Adding Some Lines of Code for the Web Page**
 We have used **Worksheets Designer** easily and now we just have to add some lines of code

-First we will add **OnInit** event related code to instialize **InitializeComponent** method to intialize and create connection, command, dataadapter and dataset objects.
+First we will add **OnInit** event related code to initialize **InitializeComponent** method to initialize and create connection, command, dataadapter and dataset objects.
 These lines of code are not added with the auto generated code, so we have to add them manually.

 ![todo:image_alt_text](binding-a-worksheet-with-database-using-worksheets-designer-in-vs-net-2005_38.png)